strimzi/strimzi.github.io/_posts/2020-01-06-using-strimzi-with-amazon-nlb-loadbalancers.md

 [![Create additional target groups]({{ "/assets/2020-01-06-nlb-create-target-group.png" }})](/assets/2020-01-06-nlb-create-target-group.png)

 After you filled in all the fields, press the _Create_ button to create the target group.
-Once the _Target Group_ is created, we have to register the targets with it.
+Once the target group is created, we have to register the target instances with it.
-In the _Targets_ tab in the details of the selected _Target Group_, press the _Edit_ button to register new targets
+In the _Targets_ tab in the details of the selected target group, press the _Edit_ button to register new targets

 [![Check the target group registered instances]({{ "/assets/2020-01-06-nlb-target-group-targets.png" }})](/assets/2020-01-06-nlb-target-group-targets.png)